odpi/egeria-docs/site/docs/introduction/key-concepts.md

 ![Egeria solution composition](egeria-solution-components.svg)

+As mentioned above, the metadata access point hosts the access services (OMAS's) for consumption and integration of metadata by various tools.

 The addition of the governance servers provides active metadata exchange and governance of any type of third party technology, not just metadata servers.
 We call this *integrated governance*.

 For the most part, Egeria is a background technology.
 However, once metadata is being exchanged and linked, new *governance solutions* may emerge that bring value directly to individuals working in an organization.
 Therefore, we have added servers to support browser-based user interfaces: